solarwinds/appoptics-apm-node/README.md

 which is a dependency of this package.
 It is used to report host and performance metrics to AppOptics servers.

-If you would like to work with the C++ extension you should clone the github `node-appoptics-bindings` repository and work with that.
+If you would like to work with the C++ extension, clone the github `node-appoptics-bindings` repository and work with that.
 It's possible to direct this package, `appoptics`, to use a non-standard source of `node-appoptics-bindings` by setting the environment variable `AO\_TEST_PACKAGE`.
 See the file `install-appoptics-bindings.js` for further details.

 ## License

-Copyright (c) 2016 SolarWinds, LLC
+Copyright (c) 2016, 2017, 2018 SolarWinds, LLC

 Released under the [Librato Open License](http://docs.traceview.solarwinds.com/Instrumentation/librato-open-license.html)